Keertilata20/Behavioural-Activity-Monitor/README.md

 BAM is not a traditional GitHub statistics dashboard.

-It is a behavioural intelligence system designed to analyze:
+It is a behavioural intelligence system designed to analyze :
 - coding rhythm
 - contribution psychology
 - consistency behaviour